zmwangx/storyboard/tests/README.md

     nosetests --verbose --exe --with-coverage --cover-erase --cover-package=storyboard --with-doctest

-Optionally, you may install tox (`pip install tox`), and run all tests on all supported Python versions (unavailable interpreters are skipped) as well as build the docs, all with a single command
+Alternatively, you may install tox (`pip install tox`), and run all tests on all supported Python versions (unavailable interpreters are skipped) as well as build the docs, all with a single command

     tox